A 5-day road trip itinerary for the Great Ocean Road

 Top tip: Having that sim card with internet also comes in handy as you can check the weather on the go and adjust your itinerary accordingly.

-We noticed that the days following were due to be a wash out and so we decided to head north a little earlier than planned to catch Gibson’s steps at sunset, as this may have been the only good light to catch the Apostles in.
+We noticed that the days that followed were due to be a washout, so we decided to head north a little earlier than planned to catch Gibson’s steps at sunset, as this might be the only good light to catch the Apostles in.

 Choices include: